 Other cons include the fact that there are 10 disposable bottles per pack – not exactly eco-friendly, guys!

-So check out the following serums with a far better reputation:
+So check out my 5 favorite serums for hair growth in this post, or the below serums with a far better reputation:

 I love Vegamour.
 I’ve used their scalp serums, serums for eyebrow and eyelashes, shampoo and conditioner, even their biotin gummies!
 I love how the products smell, how they’re packaged, the fact that they’re vegan, natural and sulfate free…and their customer service is fantastic.